freenode/web-7.0/content/kb/using/nickcerts.md

 Now disconnect and remove the current freenode server(s).
 Re-add it with the SSL flag, using your newly generated certificate.
+Note that these commands are just examples, you have to adapt them to your current servers.

     /disconnect freenode
     /server del freenode